python 3 / venv

 complaints department

 Thank you for your time and attention.
-If you have anything to say (either good or bad) about what I have written above, I would be very grateful to hear from you.
+If you have anything to say (either good or bad) about what I have written above, I would be very pleased to hear from you.
 Alternatively, if you have nothing to say but you like it anyway, then please tell a friend.